 DEFAC closely monitors an evolving regional gaming market and updates the State's revenue forecasts as conditions have evolved.
 By law, the lottery undertakes to provide an aggregate of at least 30.0% of the net revenue generated from traditional lottery products to the budgetary General Fund.
-The State retains 43.5% of video lottery profits (net of certain equipment costs), 29.4% of the net proceeds from table games, whether wagered by traditional means or via the internet.
-The State retains 50% of the net proceeds from sports lottery.
+The State retains 43.5% of video lottery profits, 29.4% of the net proceeds from table games and 50% of the net proceeds from sports lottery.